Free Overnight RV Parking: 12 Places That Are Easy, Legal, And Safe

-Who wants to spend an average of $35 for a night just for a few hookups?
+Who wants to spend an average of $35-$40 a night just for a few amenities?
 I'd rather turn off my engine and crawl into bed using one of the free options out there.

-There are much easier (and cheaper) ways to pull over and sleep than using an expensive campground for just a few hours.
+There are much easier (and cheaper) ways to pull over and sleep than using an expensive campground with facilities for just a few hours.
 Ouch!

 You probably already know about Walmart parking.
 But did you know that not nearly as many of their stores allow overnight parking as there used to be?

-And did you know that there are many other options for free RV parking out there?
+And did you know there are many other options for overnight parking out there?
 If not, you're about to find out.
+Overnight free parking is abundant if you know where to find it, especially if you don't need full hookups.

-NOTE: I did not include Boondockers Welcome or Harvest Hosts in this free RV parking article as they technically cost money and you need to reserve.
-So they aren't as easy and they are not free as the below named places generally are.
+NOTE: I did not include the RV camping clubs Boondockers Welcome or Harvest Hosts in this free RV parking article as they technically cost money and you need to reserve.
+So they aren't as easy, and they are not free as the below-named places generally are.

-Also, please remember, it is NOT your right to be able to park at these places, it is a privilege.
+Also, please remember, it is NOT your right to be able to park at these places.
+Instead, it is a privilege.
 Treat it as so.

 Walmart Free RV Parking

-There's a ton of information about how to park at Walmart parking lots on the internet already, so I'm not going deep here.
+There's a ton of information about how to park at Walmart parking lots on the internet, so I'm not going deep here.

-We even already have an article which is 100% dedicated to teach you the do's and don'ts when taking advantage of Walmart RV parking overnight.
+We already have an article 100% dedicated to teaching you the do's and don'ts when taking advantage of Walmart RV parking overnight.

-In short, Wallyworld is famous for allowing RVers and car campers overnight parking.
+In short, Walmart is famous for allowing guest RVers and car campers overnight parking.
 This doesn't mean they allow CAMPING.
 You should pull in late-ish, park, eat, and go to sleep, being as 'stealth' and unobtrusive as possible.

 Just be aware NOT ALL WALMARTS allow overnight parking anymore.
 Call and check with the Walmart you are interested in staying at before planning an overnight stay.